nmfs-ost/FIT-test-quality-checks/tool-author-submission-guide.md

 Web-hosted documentation allows users to more easily browse documentation.
 Common formats are a [pkgdown](https://pkgdown.r-lib.org/) site or a [doxygen](https://doxygen.nl/) site.

-For source code that is hosted on GitHub, using GitHub pages to host the documentation may be an option that allows the user to quickly access the web-hosted documentation.
+For source code that is hosted on GitHub, using GitHub pages to host the documentation may be an option that allows the user to quickly access web-hosted documentation.

 There are [instructions to host a NOAA-themed pkgdown site](https://nmfs-ost.github.io/noaa-fit-resources/noaa%20resources/NOAA-pkgdown/), which includes a [section on automating the pkgdown rendering](https://nmfs-ost.github.io/noaa-fit-resources/noaa%20resources/NOAA-pkgdown/#automate-your-pkgdown-rendering).